dcouch440/antique_social_media/README.md

 # `Backend`

+##  `TODO:`
+  This used to function as an API only back-end because of this these tasks require completion.
+  - Socket server moved to its own repo and deploy site.
+  - Api routes made for socket interaction with front end

   This Project is an Work in Progress, This was mad for the love of javascript and exploration in a full stack javascript social media app.

   This is API application made with Node.js that currently features,